 Comparison Chart

-So, while both are used to set a fastener below the surface of the material, the shape left behind at the bottom of the hole is different.
+So, while both are used to set a fastener below the surface of the material, a countersink creates a conical seat, while a counterbore makes a cylindrical, flat-bottomed recess.

 A counterbore will create a hole that is flat on the bottom.
 This will allow the bolt or screw that has a flat underside as opposed to the angled shape of a countersink to rest inside.
 A washer is often used in this situation.
 It should be noted that the hole created by a counterbore is normally larger than the head of the screw which allows for a washer to be placed.

-Bothe countersinking and counterboring are done co-axial to the screw hole, the difference in their geometry.
+Both countersinking and counterboring are done co-axial to the screw hole, the difference is in their geometry.

 Symbols for Counterbore and Countersink